jncox/EraWithPostgres/index.rst

 Getting Started
 ---------------

-Welcome to the Nutanix Databases with Era Bootcamp!
+Welcome to the Databases: Era with Postgres Bootcamp!
 This workbook accompanies an instructor-led session that introduces Nutanix technologies and many common management tasks.

 You will explore Prism Element and become familiar with its features and navigation.
 You will use Prism to perform basic cluster administration tasks, including storage and networking.
 You will also walk through basic VM deployment and management tasks with Prism and AHV.
 Finally, you will explore VM data protection, including snapshots and replication.
 The instructor explains the exercises and answers any additional questions that you may have.